Ontological Primitives

 "We're Traditional — no AI in the loop.
 Everything runs on people, process, and spreadsheets."

-"Most enterprises are AI-Equipped — same org, same process, people just use copilots on the side."
+"Most enterprises are AI-Assisted — same org, same process, people just use copilots on the side."

 "We became AI-Augmented when we gave agents their own tasks on the sprint board."